• Skip to primary navigation

 • Wrap each caramel in a foil candy wrapper or pieces of wax paper.

-• If properly wrapped them is no need to keep them in an airtight container.
+• If properly wrapped, there is no need to keep them in an airtight container.
 A pretty candy dish is one of my favorite ways to display this homemade candy!

 Pouring, cooling, and cutting the caramel.